SamHein-233/DataStructures/README.md

 Lab 6 folder consists two seperate files, Lab and HW.
 In the lab I designed a function that when given a root of a binary search tree it determined if the BST was valid.
 Then created a function that found the min and max value of BST.
 In the HW I implemented a binary search tree

-Lab 7 folder consists of one file.
+Lab 7 folder consists of two files.
 In the lab I created a function that would find frequencies of individual words.
+In the hw I implemented a huffman coding.

+Lab 8 folder consists of one file.
+In the lab I created a quick sort alogithm to sort through an array.